“Those who can’t change their minds can’t change anything.”George Bernard Shaw

 9. Learn tactics to keep your mind open.

 We need to regularly push the “open door” button on our mental elevators.
-If not, more and more “wis-dumb” gets trapped as we age until we’re stubborn old cranks who rant and rave about how everything was better in the good ol’ days.
+If not, more and more “wis-dumb” gets trapped as we age until we devove into stubborn old cranks who rant and rave about how everything was better in the good ol’ days.

-Here are five of my favorite tactics from our post on how to keep an open mind (and be right more often):
+Here are six of my favorite tactics from my post on how to keep an open mind (and be right more often):

-10. Commit to keep challenging your status quo.
+10. Get reminders to keep challenging your status quo.

-Get fresh new ways to shake free from complacency and live a more exciting life story by joining the thousands of subscribers to my newsletter:
+Join the thousands of subscribers to my “Consider This” newsletter to get a fresh new way to shake free from complacency and live a more exciting life story every week:

 About the author